QuentinRa/blog.quentinra.dev/info/ocaml/interm/exercises.md

 ```

 <blockquote class="spoiler">
-Please take note of two things, first we don't use a fold
+Please take note of two things, first, we don't use a fold
 since we have two parameters.
 And second, we have two
 accumulators since a smart guy won't use <code>List.length</code>
 since we are already iterating the list once so the cost would